RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 been made public to vendors.
 Responses are expected February 1, 2019.

-The RFP is requesting bids for two sub-clusters that will be interconnected via Infiniband and 10 Gigabit Ethernet:
+The RFP is requesting bids for two sub-clusters that will be interconnected via InfiniBand and 10 Gigabit Ethernet:

-- 12-node, 4 NVidia V100 GPUs per node, minimum of 32 cores/node
+- 12-node, 4 NVIDIA V100 GPUs per node, minimum of 32 cores/node
 - 36-node, CPU cluster, minimum of 32 cores/node